 Migrant Education Program (MEP) funds support high-quality education programs for migratory children and help ensure that migratory children are not penalized in any manner by disparities among states in curriculum, graduation requirements, or state academic content and student academic achievement standards.

-NEW!
 2015-16 School Year Migrant Education Program Fidelity of Strategy Implementation

 Fidelity of Strategy Implementation tool | PowerPoint